 But it’s not entirely the salesperson’s or tour operator’s fault.
 True, they should be 100% up-front about the tour’s real nature, but they are trying to run a business and pay their bills, so there is a benefit of glossing over some of the finer details.

 It’s the tour operator’s job to provide you with information, but it’s also your job as a traveler to do your research and ask questions like:

 - What is the maximum number of people that can be on the boat?

 - If I find a better price for a tour, will you match it?”

 We’ve since avoided this travel mistake by booking our tours ahead of time with well-reviewed and reputable tour operators.
 And when we haven’t felt like pre-booking, we’ve made sure to do our homework via a simple internet search for reviews before we sign up for something on-the-spot.
 Asking specific questions helps as well.
 Asking locals is even better.

 Mistake #6: Assuming All Of Croatia’s Beaches Are Sandy

 Croatia has a few sandy beaches, but most Croatian shores are rocky; you’ll find a mix of rock slabs and pebbles.
-Some beaches are even concrete with ladders down into the sea for easy access.
+Some beaches are even concrete, with ladders down into the sea for easy access.